-When obtaining quotations/tenders, the value of the GST is included in the quoted/tendered price unless the goods or services are GST-exempt under legislation.

-All monetary values stated in this policy include GST.
+- When obtaining quotations/tenders, the value of the GST is included in the quoted/tendered price unless the goods or services are GST-exempt under legislation. - All monetary values stated in this policy exclude GST unless specifically stated otherwise.

 2.8 Occupational Health & Safety